ibm-cloud-docs/containers/cs_edge.md

       kubectl describe nodes -l dedicated!=edge | grep "169-46-17-2"
       ```
       {: pre}
       * If the NLB pods are correctly deployed to edge nodes, no NLB pods are returned.
+Your NLBs are successfully rescheduled onto only edge worker nodes.
       * If NLB pods are returned, continue to the next step.

   * ALB pods: